johnrodneybargayo/echo_cloud/README.md

 - **Admin Panel**: Manage questions, reset the word cloud, and view submission statistics.
 - **Question Manager**: Add, edit, and delete questions with an easy-to-use interface, organized in a 3x3 grid layout.
 - **Mobile-Friendly Design**: Fully responsive layout across desktop, tablet, and mobile devices.
+- **User Authentication**: Google authentication allows users to log in, and their roles are automatically assigned (admin or participant).
+- **Role Management**: Admin users can assign roles to users after authentication.
+- **Database Reset**: Admin users can reset the word cloud and database data from the admin panel.

 ## Installation